syncfusion-content/fileformat-docs/File-Formats/Presentation/Assemblies-Required.md

 </td>
 </tr>
 </table>
-N> 1.Presentation to Image conversion is not supported in Xamarin and ASP.NET Core applications.
-N> 2.Presentation to PDF conversion is not supported in UWP, Xamarin and ASP.NET Core applications.
-N> 3.The “Syncfusion.OfficeChartToImageConverter.WPF” assembly is supported from .NET Framework 4.0 onwards
+N> 1.The “Syncfusion.OfficeChartToImageConverter.WPF” assembly is supported from .NET Framework 4.0 onwards